 Mudroom Tile – We learned the hard way why the advice is given to “never move into your home before you’ve finished it!”

-Homestead Pantry – This may be my absolute most favorite part of our house – a built in wall pantry whose shelves were built to fit quart and gallon sized mason jars perfectly!
+Homestead Pantry – This may be my absolute most favorite part of our off-the-grid tiny house – a built-in wall pantry whose shelves were built to fit quart and gallon sized mason jars perfectly!